savvyspoon/DetectionMatrix/README.md

 ## API Documentation

-RiskMatrix provides a RESTful API for interacting with the platform:
+DetectionMatrix provides a RESTful API for interacting with the platform:

 ### Detections